lilab-bcb/cumulus/docs/spaceranger.rst

 		  	- "cumulusprod" for backup images on Docker Hub.
 		  - "quay.io/cumulus"
 		  - "quay.io/cumulus"
+		* - acronym_file
+		  - | The link/path of an index file in TSV format for fetching preset genome references, Visium probe sets, etc. by their names.
+		    | Set an GS URI if running on GCP; an S3 URI for AWS; an absolute file path for HPC or local machines.
+		  - "s3://xxxx/index.tsv"
+		  - "gs://cumulus-ref/resources/cellranger/index.tsv"
 		* - zones
 		  - Google cloud zones.
 For GCP Batch backend, the zones are automatically restricted by the Batch settings.
 		  - "us-central1-a us-west1-a"